goodluckoguzie/Scalable-Advanced_Software_Solutions/W7 Lecture - Docker and Container.markdown

 ## Final Thought

 You’ve done something most beginners don’t: you ran pre-built containers, built **two Docker apps**, and explored a Linux environment!
 Your “Hello from Docker!” app prints a message, your web app runs a website, and your Ubuntu container lets you play with Linux commands.
 Even if you’ve never coded or used a terminal before, you made it happen.
-You’re now ready to pack any app into a container and share it with the world!

-Want to learn more, like Docker Compose or deploying to the cloud?
-Just let me know!